 How to view your zoetrope vinyl

-Zoetrope is essentially frame-by-frame animation, so to see the animation come to life we need to create 30 still snapshots per second, as the record spins.
-This can be achieved by filming it with a camera at 30fps (30 still images per second), or using a strobe light set to 30hz (30 flashes per seconds).
-In theory if you could blink 30 times per second it would work too!
+A zoetrope vinyl is a frame-by-frame animation laid out around a picture disk.
+To see the animation come to life, we need to create 30 still snapshots per second as the record spins.
+This can be achieved by filming it with a camera at 30fps (30 still images per second), or by using a strobe light set to 30hz (30 flashes per seconds).
+In theory, if you could blink 30 times per second that would work too!

 Viewing through your camera/phone

-3. If you can alter the shutter speed, then the higher the better until it gets too dark, then stop or alter the ISO to make it brighter again.
+3. Video it at 30fps.
+If you can alter the shutter speed, then the higher the better.
+If it gets too dark, you can adjust ISO to make it brighter again.

-4. If your phone has ‘action mode’ turn this on.
-It is often represented as a little person running.
+4. If your phone has ‘action mode’ turn this on (typically a person running icon).
+This will automatically increase the shutter speed for you.

 Tip: If you are struggling to get your camera to stick to 30fps, try downloading the ‘ilumiscope’ app (for iPhone).
 This works very well.